gildor2/UEViewer/readme.txt

 - updated Nurien support

 13.05.2011
-- software skinning code were remade using SSE instructions, works 4 times faster now
+- software skinning code were remade with use of SSE instructions, now works 4 times faster

 07.05.2011
 - implemented Medal of Honor: Airborne StaticMesh support